gmartin7/bloom-parse-server/README.md

     parse-dashboard --appId myAppId --masterKey "123" --serverURL
     ```

-    This will say it is available at http://0.0.0.0, but actually it is at http://localhost.
+    This will respond that it is available at http://0.0.0.0, but actually it is at http://localhost.

 1. Setup or update the mongodb Schema